 University of Georgia.
 Center for Invasive Species and Ecosystem Health.
 Early Detection & Distribution Mapping System.

-- The Missouri Prairie Foundation‘s Missouri Prairie Journal articles (currently unavailable; email [email protected] for assisstance)
+- The Missouri Prairie Foundation‘s Missouri Prairie Journal articles (download each volume here, or email [email protected] for assisstance)

 - Controlling Invasive Plants: Sericea lespedeza (pg.
 31), Teasel (pg.
 32), Caucasian, Plains and Other Old World Bluestems (pg.
 32), Vol. 36, No. 1, 2015